spyroskantarelis/artificial-intelligence-task/source/README.md

 1. Define the data properties (hasBars, hasTimeSignature) of our ontology.

+2. Name every chord and define its type.

-2. Add every chord and its corresponding data property values to a graph.
+3. Add each chord and its corresponding data property values to a graph.

 ### 2. Key enriched data